The Complete Guide to Skills Testing

 3. Keep tests engaging and efficient

-Unnecessarily long or complex tests discourage candidates from completing them, leading them to check out of your hiring process.
-This makes you lose quality candidates, drains your talent pipeline, and contributes to a poor candidate experience, which could affect your organization’s brand.
+Unnecessarily long or complex tests lose quality candidates.
 Create skills tests that are concise, interactive, and relevant to maintain engagement and improve completion rates.

 4. Continuously refine and update tests with gathered data

-• Your skills test should include a minimum of six questions; somewhere in the eight to ten range is best.
+- Include a minimum of six questions; eight to ten is best.

-• Include an “immersive” style question, in which the candidate edits a document, spreadsheet, or presentation.
+- Include an "immersive" question where the candidate edits a document, spreadsheet, or presentation.

-• To retain a candidate over the entire experience, start with easier questions and build up to more difficult ones later in the assessment.
+- Start with easier questions and build up to more difficult ones.

-• Try to minimize the use of timers to account for technical difficulties and give the candidate the best chance of success.
+- Minimize the use of timers to give candidates the best chance of success.

 Hire with confidence using Vervoe's skill tests